davebenson/doom4-walkthrough/README.md

 Post-Fight:  pick up all the Gas and Ammo.

 Midway up there's a tricky little secret.
-You'll find to and area where the central red beam (of Argent Energy) since surrounded by rotating and stridulating metal shields.
+You'll find it after where the central red beam (of Argent Energy) is surrounded by rotating and stridulating metal shields.

 Continue up, across a long jump to where the red beam is protected by shutters that periodically open and close.
 Look on the map.
 You should see two symmetric arms going up.
 But one of them has a walkway underneath.
 This is SECRET 5.5, COLLECTIBLE 5.2 with "Summoner Model, Purpleguy".
 With the In-Flight Mobility Rune, this is a piece of cake, but you don't have that yet, so you'll have to use one of two approaches.